core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 Each DNS query-response pair is mapped to a train of one or more of CoAP request-response pairs.
 DNS responses are provided in the payload of CoAP responses.
-A DoC server MUST use the Content-Format "application/dns-message" (see {{sec:content-format}}).
+A DoC server MUST indicate the type of content of the payload using the Content-Format option.
+This document specifies the usage of Content-Format "application/dns-message" (details see {{sec:content-format}}).

 If supported, a DoC server MAY transfer the DNS response in more than one CoAP responses using the Block2 option {{!RFC7959}}.